-The Peninsula of Reykjanes is a true volcanic wonder hosting unique natural phenomenon’s; open rift zones, mossy covered lava-fields, geothermal fields, mountain lakes, fishing villages and breathtaking coastal features.
+The Peninsula of Reykjanes is a true volcanic wonder hosting unique natural phenomenon; open rift zones, mossy covered lava-fields, geothermal fields, mountain lakes, fishing villages, and breathtaking coastal features.
 Reykjanes lies on one of the world’s major plate boundaries, the Mid Atlantic Ridge in between the tectonic plates of Eurasia and North America, drifting apart from one another resulting in open fissures and volcanic activity.

-Kleifarvatn is the biggest lake in the volcanic Reykjanes Peninsula surrounded by palagonite and sandstone mountains that once where formed in eruptions undir ice.
+Kleifarvatn is the biggest lake in the volcanic Reykjanes Peninsula surrounded by palagonite and sandstone mountains that once were formed in eruptions under the ice.
 The lake is decorated with black basalt beaches and beautiful rock formations sculpted by the weather elements throughout the centuries.
-Kleifarvatn is highly affected by earth movements that are frequent in the area that have drained the lake in the past and given birth to new hot springs, now under water.
-The Lake’s folklore give this stunning place an extra mysterious feeling.
+Kleifarvatn is highly affected by earth movements that are frequent in the area that have drained the lake in the past and given birth to new hot springs, now underwater.
+The Lake’s folklore gives this stunning place an extra mysterious feeling.

 Grindavík Fishing Village

 Named after a female ghost, Gunnuhver is Iceland’s largest mud pool with it’s 20 meters wide violently boiling earth alimented by overheated salted seawater.
-It’s strong legend, loud roaring and powerful sulfurous vapor gives the sites a true mystical atmosphere.
+It’s a strong legend, loud roaring and powerful sulfurous vapor gives the sites a truly mystical atmosphere.

 Reykjanesviti Lighthouse & Coastal Features

 Onwards to the majestic Reykjanesviti lighthouse to take in the breathtaking coastal features at the Reykjanes toe witnessing Valhnúkamöl boulder ridge, sea-cliffs, sea-stacks, and skerries very animated in spring and summer with sea birds nesting in the area.
 Reykjanesviti lighthouse is Iceland’s oldest lighthouse and sits on the “toe” of the Reykjanes peninsula.
-It’s surrounded with spectacular coastal features; seacliffs, sea-stacks, skerries and islands, under the constant attacks of North Atlantic Ocean.
-Various types of sea-birds nest in the area in spring and summer, creating one the worlds gannet colonies on Eldey island.
+It’s surrounded by spectacular coastal features; seacliffs, sea-stacks, skerries and islands, under the constant attacks of the North Atlantic Ocean.
+Various types of sea birds nest in the area in spring and summer, creating one the worlds gannet colonies on Eldey island.

 Bridge between Continents